jentery/506/index.md

 ---

+### Move

+As part of "synthesis" in [the 20 m's](#the-20-ms), you may want to consider how people move with the work.
+Here are some ways to think about movement:

+* Arrangement and layout: How does the work guide interpretation and experience?
+How does it structure play and perception?
+* Mechanics and actions: How does the work prompt input?
+What are the mechanics?
+The horizons of action?
+* Expected and unexpected: How does the work play with expectations?
+With where it may go or what people assume may happen next?
+What moves are surprising?
+* Repetition and amplitude: What moves does the work ask people to rehearse?
+What's intense or loud about its movement?
+Subtle?
+* Idleness and inaction: How does the work invite or afford idleness or inaction?
+What happens when people don't engage or participate?
+* Rules and boundaries: How and where does the work draw boundaries?
+Where can't people go, or what can't they do?
+* Embodiment: How and when does the work draw attention to people's unique, embodied experiences?
+How and when does it ignore or standardize them?

+"Move" prompts considerations of *activity and anticipation*.

+---

 ### Motivates

-As part of "synthesis" in [the 20 m's](#the-20-ms), I encourage you to consider what motivates people to attend and return to a work.
+As part of "synthesis" in [the 20 m's](#the-20-ms), you may want to consider what motivates people to attend and return to a work.
 Here are some ways to approach such motivation:

 * Describe the work as a community, network, or social experience.
 What brought or brings people to it?
 * Describe the work as an embodied experience.
 What's pleasurable (or not) about it?